Peschier House: The first building

+The land along Holmens Canal was sold off in lots by Christian IV in 1647.
+The property now known as Holmens Kanal 12 was listed in Copenhagen's first cadastre of 1689 as No. 348 in Eastern Quarter, owned by Niels Justsen.
+The property was listed in the new cadastre of 1756 as No. 400 in Eastern Quarter, owned by captain Paul Koch.
+Koch served as captain of some of the Danish Asiatic Company's Chinamen.

 Pierre Peschier's house

 In 1784, it changed hands again when it was acquired by the wealthy merchant Pierre Peschier.
 He was from Geneva but had come to Denmark in 1768 where he had initially worked for Frédéric de Coninck before starting his own trading house.
 In the Great Fire of 1795, which began at Gammelholm, Peschier's house was one of the first buildings to be destroyed.
 Peschier commissioned royal architect Caspar Frederik Harsdorff to design a new house which was completed in 1798.
-Peschier celebrated the inauguration of his new house with great festivitas, attended by members of the royal family.
+Peschier celebrated the inauguration of his new house with great festivities, attended by members of the royal family.
 The crisis years of the 1800s, with the British bombardments of Copenhagen in 1801 and 1807, were, however, hard for his business and in 1811 he had to sell his mansion.